Search for Lorentz Invariance Violation with spectral lags of GRB 190114C using profile likelihood: Data and Analysis

 The expected spectral time lag from this GRB can be written as the sum of the intrinsic astrophysical lag and that induced because of LIV.

-where $\Delta t_{int}$ is the intrinsic time lag in the GRB rest frame of due to astrophysical effects.
-D20 used the following parameterization for the intrinsic time lag, which has also been previously used to model the time lags of GRB 160625B~\citep{Wei,Ganguly}.
+where $\Delta t_{int}$ is the intrinsic time lag in the GRB rest frame due to astrophysical effects and $z$ is the redshift.
+D20 used the following parameterization for the intrinsic time lag, which has also been previously used to model the time lags of GRB 160625B~\citep{Wei}.